 A surge of offensive bugs has washed over our Ozaukee County neighborhood Pewaukee and Wisconsin in the past two decades: the Japanese beetle and gypsy moth to name a few.
 All are native to foreign countries.
 All have caused environmental and economic havoc in the United States, where no natural predators exist to control them.

-In a world of surprising crawling critters, ticks might be the most unwelcome of all.
+In a world of surprising crawling critters, ticks might be the most unwanted of all.

 Ticks are disgusting insects.
 They can be hazardous, too.
 The pinhead-size deer tick (one of two tick species in this area) can harbor Lyme disease.